1jour1vin

 Wine rated (2023 guide) 94/100

-Beautiful aromatic complexity on the nose, floral and wild berries.
-The palate is juicy and seductive, the tannins are both chalky and fruity, with beautiful density and liveliness.
-The mid-palate is beautifully precise, fruity, open, expressive, and vibrant, with great freshness that shines through in the glass.
-A joyful expression with aromas of strawberry, redcurrant, raspberry, and red cherry, enticing purity, structured and framed by woody notes.
-I love the touch of slate on the finish and the minerality that places this wine squarely in the Saint-Émilion category.
-A beautiful introduction to Figeac with its own personality.
+Beautiful aromatic complexity on the nose, with floral notes and blackberry fruit.
+The palate is juicy and alluring, with tannins that are both chalky and fruity, offering lovely density and liveliness.
+The mid-palate is beautifully precise, fruity, open, expressive, and vibrant, with a great freshness that shines through in the glass.
+A joyful expression with aromas of strawberry, redcurrant, raspberry, and red cherry, of enticing purity, structured and framed by woody notes.
+I love the touch of slate on the finish and the minerality that immediately places this wine in the category of Saint-Émilion wines.
+A fine introduction to Figeac with its own distinct personality.
 You can drink it now, but it has aging potential.
-Keep a bottle to open when someone comes to visit, they will be impressed!
-2024-2039
+Save a bottle to open when you have guests over—they’ll be impressed!
+2024–2039

 Robert Parker - Wine Advocate

 Petit-Figeac 2020 offers aromas of black berries, black truffle, loamy soil, and cigar wrapper.
-Medium-bodied to full-bodied, complex and flavorful, it is deep and elegant, with fine tannins and a penetrating finish.
-Some 40,000 bottles were produced, and those that were not selected were sold in bulk.
-2025-2045
+Medium-bodied to full-bodied, complex and flavorful, it is deep and elegant, with fine tannins and a lingering finish.
+Some 40,000 bottles were produced, and those not selected for bottling were sold in bulk.
+2025–2045

 About the estate: